callstack/react-native-testing-library/website/docs/12.x/cookbook/network-requests/fetch.md

 Testing a component that makes network requests with `fetch` is straightforward.
 By mocking the fetch requests, we can control the data that is returned and test how our application behaves in different scenarios, such as when the request is successful or when it fails.
-There are many ways to mock `fetch` requests, and the method you choose will depend on your specific use case.
+There are many ways to mock `fetch` requests, and the method you choose will always depend on your specific use case.
 In this guide, we showed you how to mock `fetch` requests using Jest's `jest.spyOn` function and how to guard against unwanted API requests throughout your test suite.

+## Further Reading and Alternatives

+Explore more powerful tools for mocking network requests in your React Native application:
+- [Fetch Mock](https://www.wheresrhys.co.uk/fetch-mock/): A popular library for mocking fetch calls with an extensive API, making it easy to simulate various scenarios.
+- [MSW (Mock Service Worker)](https://mswjs.io/): Great for spinning up a local test server that intercepts network requests at the network level, providing end-to-end testing capabilities.